 Ginseng offers remarkable benefits for the brain.
 Studies have shown that this all-healing herb enhances your mental health and protects the brain from various disorders.
 Ginseng is an effective natural memory enhancer, and also relieves mental stress and is used for the treatment of various psychiatric disorders.
-Research indicates that the herb has neuroprotective properties and helps in various neurodegenerative disorders such as Alzheimer's disease.
+Research indicates that the herb has neuroprotective properties and helps in various neurodegenerative disorders.

 One study followed 30 healthy people who consumed 200 mg of Panax ginseng daily for four weeks.
 At the end of the study, they showed improvement in mental health, social functioning and mood.